Klipper3d/klipper/docs/Config_Reference.md

 #      if 1mm expansion moves toolhead up 0.5mm, gantry_factor: 0.5
 #      if 1mm expansion moves toolhead down 1mm, gantry_factor: -1.0
 #   The default is 1.0.
+#temp_sensor:
+#   Temperature sensor to use for frame temp measurement.
+Use full config
+#   section name without quoutes.
+E.g. temperature_sensor frame
+#smooth_time:
+#   Smoothing window applied to the temp_sensor, in seconds.
+Can reduce motor
+#   noise from excessive small corrections in response to sensor noise.
+The
+#   default is 2.0 seconds.
 #max_comp_z:
 #   Disables compensation above this Z height [mm].
 The last computed correction
 #   will remain applied until the toolhead moves below the specified Z position